-This easy hunter’s chicken cecipe (also known as chicken cacciatore) combines juicy chicken and earthy mushrooms in a rich, aromatic tomato sauce.
-It makes for an irresistible one pot dinner the whole family will love!
+This easy hunter’s chicken recipe (also known as chicken cacciatore) combines juicy chicken and earthy mushrooms in a rich, aromatic tomato sauce.
+It makes for an irresistible one-pan dinner the whole family will love!

 We love hearty, comfort food recipes around here (I’m looking at you chicken and sausage with gnocchi).

-So, today I’m sharing another comfort food recipe (which happens to be an all time favourite) – a delicious one pot, stick to ya ribs, warm ya belly, make your taste buds do a happy dance, chicken dinner.
+So, today I’m sharing another comfort food recipe (which happens to be an all time favourite); this is a delicious one pan, stick-to-ya-ribs, warm ya belly, make your taste buds do a happy dance, chicken dinner.

-Many years ago hubby and I would watch celebrity chef Lidia Bastianich’s show on PBS called Lidia’s Italy.
+Many years ago hubby and I would watch celebrity chef Lidia Bastianich’s show on PBS.

 I swear, every time we would watch it, we were transfixed by the screen.
 The way should would describe her dishes, make them and then (always) have a little bite, would make us want to run into the kitchen and get cooking.

-One of the recipes that she made was ‘hunter’s chicken’.
+One of the recipes that she made was hunter’s chicken.
 We fell in love with it and it never disappoints.
-This is our rendition of it!
+This is our version of it!